Amazonas Department, Colombia

-Amazonas ([amaˈsonas]) is a department of Southern Colombia in the south of the country.
-It is the largest department in area while also having the 3rd smallest population.
+Amazonas ([amaˈsonas]) is a department of Southern Colombia.
+It is the largest department in area while having the third smallest population among the departments.
 Its capital is Leticia and its name comes from the Amazon River, which drains the department.

+It is made up entirely of Amazon Rainforest territory.
+The southern portion of the department, south of the Putumayo River, is called the "Amazonian Trapeze", which includes the triple border of Colombia, Peru and Brazil, and its southern limit is the Amazon River.

 Toponymy

 The department name comes from the name of the Amazon River.
-The river was named by the Spanish explorer Francisco de Orellana (1511 - 1546), who, on his voyage of exploration, said he was attacked by "fierce females" looked like Amazons of the Greek mythology, however, the existence of a female warrior tribe in that time hasn't been demonstrated and it is possible that they were long-haired Native American warriors who impressed the conqueror who called the jungle and the river with the name of Amazon.
+The river was named by the Spanish explorer Francisco de Orellana (1511–1546), who, on his voyage of exploration, said he was attacked by "fierce females" who looked like Amazons of the Greek mythology; however, the existence of a female warrior tribe in that time hasn't been demonstrated and it is possible that they were long-haired Native American warriors who impressed the conqueror, who called the jungle and the river with the name of Amazon.

 Demographics

 The following ethnic groups are found in the department: Bora, Cocama, Macuna, Mirana, Okaina, Ticunas, Tucano, Uitoto, Yagua, and Yucuna, among others.

 These groups are more than 5,000 years old.
+In 2018, the population comprised 76,589 people.